dewynl/msc-ai-capstone-project/docs/dissertation.md

 While templates solved the immediate problem (0% → 100% parseable outputs), they didn't achieve the research objective: neural syllabus generation.
 The system was a retrieval-based assembly engine, not generative AI.
 This limitation prompted exploration of architectures that could preserve neural generation capabilities whilst ensuring output reliability—leading to the function calling approach.

-## A.3 Approach 3: Function Calling Architecture
+## A.3 Approach 3: Function Calling Architecture (Failed - UUID Generation)

 ### Theoretical Foundation and Design Philosophy